kylelin23/choreo-lab/docs/architecture.md

 ### Data Storage
 - Amazon DynamoDB: Database (user and video information)
 - Amazon S3: Object storage (videos)
+- Redis: Auth token blocklist and rate-limiting counters
-- Redis: Tracks state of video processing
+- Amazon SQS: Job queue for triggering video processing

 ### Containerization and Deployment
-The app will be containerized in Docker and deployed on Amazon EC2.
+The app is containerized using Docker and deployed on Amazon EC2.